Skip to Content

 Think about the goals for your garden.

-The first step to accomplish your goals for your garden is to make a plan.
+The first step to accomplishing your goals for your garden is to make a plan.

 • Take a minute to recall what went well and what didn’t in the garden last season.
 If you have a garden journal to look back in, great!
 If not, now is the time to begin.
 Remember, “mistakes are proof you are trying!”
 Learn from those successes and mistakes as you make your new plan.

-• Use a planting guide meant for your area to see what grows well at this time in your area.
+• Use a planting guide for your area to see what grows well now.
 This is the Vegetable Planting Guide I use for the low desert of Arizona.

 • Sketch into a garden journal or type out how you will use the space you have to accomplish the goals you have set for your garden.